AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

 To validate the A/B test in Assurance:

-1. Go to the Assurance UI.
+1. Review the [setup instructions](assurance.md#connecting-to-a-session) section to connect your simulator or device to Assurance.
 1. Select **[!UICONTROL Configure]** in left rail and select ![Add](https://spectrum.adobe.com/static/icons/workflow_18/Smock_AddCircle_18_N.svg) next to **[!UICONTROL Review & Simulate]** underneath **[!UICONTROL ADOBE JOURNEY OPTIMIZER DECISIONING]**.
 1. Select **[!UICONTROL Save]**.
 1. Select **[!UICONTROL Review & Simulate]** in the left rail.
 Both datastream setup is validated and the SDK setup in your application.